katiehaster/Giftastic/README.md

 # Harry Potter Gifs Galore!

-This project allows the user to look up 10 gifs of any Harry Potter character, of any rating, that is available from the Giphy API.
-It is entertaining!
+This project allows the user to look at up to 10 gifs of any Harry Potter character, of any rating, that is available from the Giphy API.
+Seriously - any. character.
+Super fun!

-How users can get started with the project:

-Very simply.
+## Getting Started

 Press any exisiting button to generate 10 gifs, or, type in a character into the Characters box, and you can generate 10 gifs of any Harry Potter character you choose!

-Where users can get help with your project:

-Slack me

-Who maintains and contributes to the project:

-I do.
+## Components Used

+HTML
+CSS
+Javascript
+jQuery/ajax
+Bootstrap
+Giphy API
+Google Fonts
+Image - from Pottermore

+## Process

+I was grateful to have several in-class activities to refer to for this homework.
+I dissected each pertinent in-class activity into it's different components - what was achieved, and how - and I got started from there.
+I enjoy building my HTML/CSS layout first - it feels motivating to have a customized framework for each project.